TZstatsADS/ads-spring2023-project2-group9/doc/a_note_on_contributions.md

 Managed and listed out the workflow and the look of this Shiny App;

-Wrangled traffic data to generate morningtraffic.csv, eveningtraffic.csv and all the plots needed in Traffic section;
+Wrangled traffic data to generate morningtraffic.csv, eveningtraffic.csv and all the plots in Traffic section;

 Helped to visualize restaurant data in Grade A Restaurant section;

 Wrangled monthly rent data, and created interactive map;

 Modified the look of Shiny App.

 + Ananya Tinaikar: